tokenfleet/docs/docs/how_it_works/renter_rewards.md

 ### 1. **Loyalty Points**

 - **Earn Points**: Accumulate points for every rental booking made through our platform.
-- **Redeem Rewards**: Use points to get discounts on future rentals, free upgrades, or exclusive merchandise.
+- **Redeem Rewards**: Use points to get discounts on cash prices, gift cards, traveling packages, priority access to new investment opportunities, and invitations to VIP events.
-- **Tiered Membership**: Advance through membership levels (Bronze, Silver, Gold) to unlock additional perks.

 ### 2. **Exclusive Offers**